 Risks of this surgical technique are divided into early and late complications.
 In the case of early complications, postoperative haemorrhages are observed in particular, which usually stop by themselves without a new operation.
 In rare cases, so-called post-coagulation, i. e. hemostasis in the course of a second short operation, is required.
 Late complications are rarely urinary incontinence due to injury to the sphincter muscle and scarred constrictions (so-called stricture) of the urethra.
 TUR-P is often followed by retrograde (reverse) ejaculation.
 This means that the seminal fluid still produced is not expelled forward, but remains in the bladder until the next urination.
 As a rule, this is not perceived as disturbing by those affected, since libido, erection and orgasmic ability are maintained.

 Modern surgical techniques have made the so-called TUR syndrome extremely rare, which can occur when rinsing fluid enters the circulation via opened blood vessels.
 This can lead to a change of the blood composition and a strong strain on the circulation.
 In particular, the further developed and improved techniques such as the modern bipolar resection technique (TURiS) lead to a reduction of the complication rate, which is currently the standard method in Germany for the treatment of benign prostate hyperplasia.

 Latest laser technology in the WPZ

 Particularly in view of the still existing bleeding risks and the occasionally associated extended hospital stay, laser therapy has been used for a number of years in addition to the classical peeling procedure.
-The West German Prostate Center has both the Green Light Laser and the diode laser.
-With the highly innovative diode laser, the excess prostate tissue can be evaporated very precisely and effectively.
-The procedure is also suitable for patients with a large prostate.
+The West German Prostate Center in addition to the Green Light Laser and the diode laser, the WPZ has the ulztamodern and very gentle Holmium-Laser-Enucleation (HoLEP).